alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical Missing UX/UI Features, Visual Design Gaps, and Interface Security.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Search for accessibility patterns (aria-, role=, tabIndex), route definitions, responsive breakpoints (@media, useMediaQuery).
+Find all page/view/screen components.
 - Playwright MCP: Render key pages and capture the accessibility tree.
-  Check for ARIA labels, keyboard navigation (Tab order), and responsive behavior at mobile breakpoints.
-Visit all routes to verify they render (not 404/blank).
+  Check ARIA labels, keyboard navigation, responsive behavior.
+Visit routes to verify they render (not 404/blank).
-- LSP/Serena: Find all route definitions and match against rendered navigation links to detect orphaned or unreachable routes.
+- LSP/Serena: Find all route definitions and match against navigation links to detect orphaned or unreachable routes.

-- Fallback: Use Grep to search for accessibility patterns (aria-, role=, tabIndex), route definitions, responsive breakpoints (@media, useMediaQuery).
-Use Glob to find all page/view/screen components and cross-reference against route config.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether the user journey actually requires the missing screen or the flow is handled differently.
+For orphaned routes, checks dynamic navigation and deep links.
+Uses Playwright to render the page if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: